-The Association approved a three year Business Plan early in 2016, following comprehensive work to review the vision, mission and objectives of the Association and to determine its future direction.
-The Board took some strategic time during 2019 to look again at its business plan and the future.
+The Board took some strategic time during 2019 to revisit its business plan and future direction.
 The Board reviewed its mission, vision, values and objectives and importantly also considered the future in terms of other options which might be available to the Association.
 The Board concluded that the circumstances were such that the Association was strong both financially and in terms of the services it delivered to tenants and other customers.
 It was confident in the Association continuing to be financially stable in to the future, providing what tenants and other customers want from it and at a cost which was viewed as providing value for money.
 The Board tested this conclusion with its members, asking them the same question about the future and about their preference for alternatives to the status quo.
 Overwhelmingly members agreed with the conclusions of the Board, that the Association should remain an independent organisation but build on its already mature partnerships with other Associations.
-The Association's Board will approve a new Business Plan in 2019 and this will take account of the Scottish Housing Regulator's Recommended Practice for Business Planning and the new revised Regulatory Standards of Governance and Financial Management.
+The Board intended to approve a new Business Plan in 2019/20, however this was delayed and just when the Board was due to approve a new Business Plan, the Covid 19 pandemic happened and everything changed.
+It is the Board's intention to take stock of the implications of the pandemic prior to approving any new plans for the future.

-The Board confirmed that the Association wants to be:
+Nevertheless, the Board has confirmed that the Association wants to be: